 (first posted 8/18/2016) Ever since I was a kid, I wanted to build a house.
 Like by myself, from the first pencil doodle to the last detail; maybe with a little help here and there.
 I finally got around to it.
 This is its story.

-Someday soon, I will write the story that leads up to this house; the story of selling one expensive house in Los Gatos and turning that into eleven old/recycled rentals in Eugene.
-It’s a long story, and I need to scan a bunch of old photographs.
-But for now, here’s the story of the (to date) culmination of that on-going project, the brief for which was the following:
+Here’s the story that leads up to this house; the story of selling one expensive house in Los Gatos and turning that into eleven old/recycled rentals in Eugene.

 I had a lot, right behind my house, which we bought for peanuts right after moving here in 1993.
 One of the moved houses, a little cottage, sits in the way back, on the alley.
 I split the lot into two lots some years ago, and on the front lot sat what was originally a garage that got moved along with the cottage.
 When I moved it and the cottage there, I ran water, sewer and electricity to it, as I foresaw some potential for it.
 That came to fruition when older son Ted (Ed, professionally) started college in Eugene, and he and I finished it to make it a little cottage for him.

 This is a very unusual structure, since the walls are solid wood; 2x4s laid on the flat, sort of like a log cabin.There are of course shingles on the outside.

 We acid stained the concrete floor, and used some recycled cabinets.
 We insulated the inside of the walls with some rigid foam, pumped lots of cellulose into the attic.

 It became a cozy little studio, and after he left, I rented it for some years until younger son Will moved in.
 Having a concrete floor turned out to be a very good idea.
 ‘Nuff said.